Goal Kernel Planning: Linearly-Solvable Non-Markovian Policies for Logical Tasks with Goal-Conditioned Options: Algorithm: Linearly-Solvable Goal Kernel Dynamic Programming

-Since the objects of an OG-task $\mathscr{T}$ can be directly used to define a transition operator and a cost function, much like Definition \ref{def:saLMDP}, we can introduce a passive transition dynamics $p_{\dg}(\dg'|\sigma',\sigma,\dg)$ and solve for a policy in the task space, $u_{\dg}^*(\dg'|\sigma',\sigma,\dg)$, which satisfies our constraints, as illustrated in Fig. \ref{fig:coupled}.A.
+Since the objects of a BOG task $\mathscr{T}$ can be directly used to define a transition kernel and a cost function, much like Definition \ref{def:saLMDP}, we could introduce a passive transition dynamics $p_{\alpha}(\alpha'|\bs',\bs,\alpha)$ and solve an saLMDP policy in the task space, $u_{\alpha}^*(\alpha'|\bs',\bs,\alpha)$, which satisfies our constraints, as illustrated in Fig. \ref{fig:coupled}.A.
 However, synthesizing a policy only in the task space is not sufficiently useful for an agent.
-To make task-states and actions useful and reusable representations, we show how to map goal-actions to the agent's underlying controllable space, in this case, the base space $\mc X \times \mc A$.
+To make task-states and actions useful representations, we show how to map goal-actions to the agent's underlying controllable space, in this case, the base space $\mc X \times \mc A$ in section \ref{Section:Grounding}.